Frequently Asked Questions

 Who will be my horse's trainer?

-Vardy Thoroughbreds work with two fantastic trainers:
+Vardy Thoroughbreds works with three fantastic trainers:

 Nathan Doyle is an up-and-coming trainer based in Newcastle with a team of 30 horses in work.
 Nathan’s journey began in his home town, Muswellbrook, before being offered a position in Sydney.